Wage cuts: Google employees working from home can lose money | ExBulletin

 This is an experiment conducted throughout Silicon Valley and often sets trends for other large companies.

-Facebook and Twitter have also reduced wages for remote employees moving to cheaper areas.
-Meanwhile, smaller businesses such as Reddit and Zillow have moved to a location-agnostic wage model, citing employment, retention and diversity benefits.
+Facebook (FB.O) and Twitter (TWTR.N) have also cut wages for remote employees moving to cheaper areas, but smaller businesses such as Reddit and Zillow (ZG.O) have We have moved to a location-independent wage model.
+It’s about recruitment, maintenance and diversity.

-Alphabet Inc’s Google stands out because it provides a calculator that allows employees to see the impact of movement.
+Google at Alphabet Inc (GOOGL.O) stands out in that it provides a calculator that allows employees to see the impact of movement.
 However, in reality, some remote employees, especially those who commute from long distances, may experience wage cuts without changing their address.

 A Google spokeswoman said, “Our compensation packages are always location-based and always paid at the top of the local market based on where employees work,” wages vary by city and state.
 Added.